 The historical development of cultural policy in Slovenia has gone through extreme change.
-Four distinct periods of transition and development of cultural policy following World War II can be identified which also reflect the major ideological transformations of recent decades.
-The first three take place during the period when Slovenia was one of the six republics of the ex-Yugoslavia, while the last is connected with Slovenia as the independent democratic state.
+Four distinct periods of transition and development of cultural policy following World War II can be identified, which also reflect the major ideological transformations of recent decades.
+The first three periods take place during the period when Slovenia was one of the six republics of the ex-Yugoslavia, while the last is connected with Slovenia as an independent democratic state:

 As is true of most small countries, it was through culture that Slovenes constituted themselves not only as a nation but also as a state.
-It is from this special emphasis on culture, that the so-called "Slovenian cultural syndrome" was derived.
-Thus, it is not surprising that the starting point of the disintegration of Yugoslavia, in the eighties, was the Slovenian fear of jeopardising its culture, language and national identity, which was provoked by an attempt of the central government in Belgrade to unify national contents and subordinate it to the Serbian majority, through the mandatory core Yugoslav curriculum of literature and language.
+It is from this special emphasis on culture that the so-called "Slovenian cultural syndrome" was derived.
+Thus, it is not surprising that the starting point of the disintegration of Yugoslavia, in the 1980’s, was the Slovenian fear of jeopardising its culture, language and national identity, which was provoked by an attempt by the central government in Belgrade to unify national interests and subordinate them to the Serbian majority, through the mandatory core Yugoslav curriculum of literature and language ("Yugoslav cultural canon").
 This fear united professionals, intellectuals and politicians, regardless of their ideological or political orientation.
 Driven by "centrifugal forces of ethno-politics and ethno-economics" Slovenia became a nation state for the first time in June 1991, when the Eastern Bloc of Cold War started to collapse, which removed the most compelling Western reason for working to keep the Yugoslav state together.

 Separate laws for each cultural activity were created as each was "of special social concern".
 The main difference between the Western European system of public service and the Socialist regulationin Slovenia is the following:

 The changes can be summarised as follows:

 Slovenia began accession negotiations with the European Union in 1996 and became a member state in 2004.
-The harmonisation of legislation, and its implementation in the field of culture, began mainly in two areas: the harmonisation of media legislation with the European Television without Frontiers Directive and the introduction of VAT (in accordance with the 6th Directive of the EU) on books and audio-visual material.
+The harmonisation of legislation, and its implementation in the field of culture, began mainly in two areas: the harmonisation of media legislation with the European Television Without Frontiers Directive and the introduction of VAT (in accordance with the 6th Directive of the EU) on books and audio-visual material.
 The latter has had a negative impact on Slovenia's culture industries.
-The question regarding the implementation of theCouncil Directive on Rental and Lending Right and on certain rights related to copyright, remains open.
+The question regarding the implementation of the Council Directive on Rental and Lending Rights and on Certain Rights Related to Copyright remains open.
 Slovenia's position is to maintain library compensation measures in all public libraries and not on authors' copyright.
 It was also necessary to amend legislation considered discriminatory for the citizens of EU Member states, i.e. in the field of employment, the establishment of business etc.

 The moment of joining the EU could be considered as the end of the transitional period, at least concerning all those areas that fell under acquis communitaire.
-Although culture represents an area of shared responsibility between member states and the EU, the principle of subsidiarity preserves national sovereignty overnon commercial cultural activities.
+Although culture represents an area of shared responsibility between member states and the EU, the principle of subsidiarity preserves national sovereignty over non-commercial cultural activities.
 In spite of the fundamental changes in the political and economic spheres, significant structural transition in the public cultural sector has not occurred yet.
 Thus, the huge infrastructure of public cultural organisations has remained unexamined, unchanged and unchallenged and doubt regarding its functional and rational operation is further eroding its credibility.